awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

-\*AWS Config support for the AWS WAF resource types are available only in the US East \(N\.
+AWS Config support for the AWS WAF resource types are available only in the US East \(N\.
 Virginia\) Region\.
-The `AWS::WAFRegional::RateBasedRule`, `AWS::WAFRegional::Rule`, `AWS::WAFRegional::WebACL`, and `AWS::WAFRegional::RuleGroup` are available in all regions where AWS WAF is supported\.

-****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

-\*The AWS WAFv2 resource type values are available in all the AWS Regions where AWS WAFv2 is supported\.
+AWS Config support for the AWS WAF Regional and AWS WAF V2 resource types are available in all the AWS Regions where AWS WAF and AWS WAF V2 are supported, respectively\.

 ## AWS X\-Ray<a name="awsxray"></a>